spinofsf/SDC-Advanced-lane-detection/README.md

 ###Video Output

-Here are links to the video output [link to my video result](./output_video/adv_lane_track.mp4).
+Here are links to the [video output](./output_video/adv_lane_track.mp4).

-Another version is shown here [link to my video result](./output_video/adv_lane_track1.mp4).
+Another version is shown [here](./output_video/adv_lane_track1.mp4).
 The difference in both videos is mostly due to the areas selected for perspective transform and thresholds selected for color and gradient transforms.

 ---